 Statements of Insolvency Practice (SIPs)

-Statements of Insolvency Practice (SIPs) are issued to licensed insolvency practitioners by the recognised professional bodies and the Insolvency Service, with a view to maintaining high standards in insolvency work.
-They set out basic principles and essential procedures with which insolvency practitioners are required to comply, ensuring a common approach to particular aspects of insolvency.
+Statements of Insolvency Practice (SIPs) are issued to insolvency practitioners by the recognised professional bodies, with a view to maintaining high standards in insolvency work.
+They set out basic principles and essential procedures with which insolvency practitioners should comply, ensuring a common approach to particular aspects of insolvency.

 There are SIPs covering many subjects that are of interest to creditors and others as well as to insolvency practitioners, such as remuneration, work on voluntary arrangements and the use of pre-packaged insolvencies.

 SIPs are not definitive statements of the law.
 However, they stand alongside the legislation to promote consistency and professional standards among insolvency practitioners.
-Departure from the standards set out in a SIP is a matter that should be brought to the attention of a practitioner’s authorising body, and may result in disciplinary or other regulatory action.
+Departure from the standards set out in a SIP is a matter that may result in disciplinary or other regulatory action.

-There are different SIPs for each jurisdiction.
-SIPs for the Republic of Ireland, England & Wales, Scotland and Northern Ireland are located below.
+There are different SIPs for various jurisdictions - Republic of Ireland, England & Wales, Scotland and Northern Ireland.